RyanGao67/ComputerScience/[Big_Data]Snowflake.md

 ADD ACCOUNT=KAA74702

 ```
 ### Streams are objects (DML) changes made to a table

 The process of capturing the changes is called change data capture

 stream object is created on top of table, captuing update delete insert in a table

+changed include delete insert update

+all colunms in the table is in stream object. and stream object has 3 additional columns:

+METADATA$ACTION
+METADATA$UPDATE
+METADATA$ROW_ID

 ```